omnistrate/saasbuilder/README.md

 Ensure your node and yarn versions meet the project's requirements.
 Try clearing your yarn cache with yarn cache clean and reinstalling dependencies.

-#### How do I resolve Docker compose deployment errors?

-Verify that your Docker environment is set up correctly.
-Ensure the Docker daemon is running and your docker-compose.yml file points to the correct image tags.
-Review the Docker and project logs for specific error messages.

 #### How to configure Google Account for sending out emails?

 Configuring Google Account for sending out emails is a two step process.
 First the account must have a 2-Step Verification enabled, and second, the app password needs to be set.
 If the Google Account you are using, already has 2-Step Verification configured, you may skip Step 1, and start with Step 2.